 Data Protection – The law protecting the privacy of individuals by regulating access to confidential information held on them by both private and public organisations.
-Read more about the Data Protection Act 2018 (DPA 2018), and the General Data Protection Regulation (GDPR) as it applies in the UK here.
+You can read more the Information Commissioner’s guidance on Data Protection here, including the Data Protection Act 2018 and the General Data Protection Regulation (GDPR) as it applies in the UK.

 Digital Records – Any recorded information created, received and maintained in electronic/digital format by an organisation or individual in the course of its activities.

 Electronic Records Management (ERM) – A digital environment for capturing electronic records and applying standard records management practices.
 Electronic Records Management supports the medium to long term information management needs of business.
 Software to provide an ERM system is available commercially.